Steven-zion/reservation/README.md

 - Reorganize JavaScript and Stylesheets into logical directories
 - Converted HTML into Jade / Pug templates using http://html2jade.org/

-The front end should be mostly unchanged from the original.
+The front end should be mostly unchanged from the original